onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 what if your youtube-like video feed was based on the recommendations or positive interactions with videos of your social graph?

+How can I broadcast how I’m allocating my attention?
+What I’m currently reading/listening/watching?

 > "Rather than love, than money, than fame, give me truth." - [Henry David Thoreau](https://www.goodreads.com/quotes/7762-rather-than-love-than-money-than-fame-give-me-truth)